 Again, if you have loads of bad debt, fear not!

-In just a minute, we’ll cover a fail proof strategy that will help you eliminate that bad debt as quickly as possible.
+In just a minute, we’ll cover a fail proof strategy that will help you learn how to get out of bad debt — as quickly as possible.

 But first, it’s important you understand the good kind of debt.